DreamAudio: Customized Text-to-Audio Generation with Diffusion Models: Datasets and Evaluation Benchmark

 \subsection{Evaluation Metrics}

-We use three different metrics for performance evaluation, including the Fr\'echet Audio Distance~(FAD), Kullback-Leibler~(KL) divergence and Contrastive Language-Pretraining~(CLAP) score, by following the evaluation protocol of baseline audio generation models.
-In addition, we follow the evaluation pipelines from the customized image generations~\cite{dreambooth,freecustom} by incorporating subjective assessments that measure the consistency and the fidelity between generated and target audio, including CLAP audio score~(CLAP$_A$), AudioBox Aesthetics and subjective evaluations.
-Specifically, generative-based metrics including FAD, KL and CLAP-score are applied for evaluating the performance on Customized-Concatenation, Customized-Overlay and AudioCaps, subjective evaluations and AudioBox Aesthetics are used for the evaluations on Customized-Fantasy.
+Following the evaluation protocol of baseline audio generation models~\cite{audioldm2}, we use three different metrics for performance evaluation, including the Fr\'echet Audio Distance~(FAD), Kullback-Leibler~(KL) divergence and Contrastive Language Audio Pretraining~(CLAP) related score.
+In addition, we follow the evaluation pipelines from the customized image generations~\cite{dreambooth,freecustom} and incorporate subjective assessments that measure the consistency and the fidelity between generated and target audio, including CLAP audio score~(CLAP$_A$), AudioBox Aesthetics, and subjective evaluations.
+Specifically, audio-text latent similarity based metrics including FAD, KL and CLAP-score are applied for evaluating the performance on Customized-Concatenation, Customized-Overlay and general AudioCaps testing sets, subjective evaluations and AudioBox Aesthetics are used for the evaluations on Customized-Fantasy.